 The Kroepsch Award is funded by an endowment established by the late Robert H. Kroepsch, a member of the Bates class of 1933.

-Tags: Carole Taylor, Claudia Aburto Guzman, Ruth M. and Robert H. Kroepsch Award for Excellence in Teaching.
+Tags: Awards to faculty Carole Taylor Claudia Aburto Guzman Ruth M. and Robert H. Kroepsch Award for Excellence in Teaching

 This is a forum for sharing your thoughts about the preceding post with the public.
 If you have a question for the author, please email the Bates Communications Office at firstname.lastname@example.org.